akka/akka/akka-docs/src/main/paradox/typed/persistence-fsm.md

 An @apidoc[EventSourcedBehavior] can be used to represent a persistent FSM.
 If you're migrating an existing classic persistent FSM to EventSourcedBehavior see the @ref[migration guide](../persistence-fsm.md#migration-to-eventsourcedbehavior).

 To demonstrate this consider an example of a shopping application.
-A an customer can be in the following states:
+A customer can be in the following states:

 * Looking around
 * Shopping (has something in their basket)